Centennial Property Management

-The amount of money we guarantee you for lost rent, pet damage or legal eviction expenses.
-If we approve and place a tenant in your Centennial rental property and we have to evict that tenant for non-payment of rent, we will pay up to $1,000 of lost rent or legal fees.
+The amount of money we guarantee you for pet damage or legal eviction expenses.
+If we approve and place a tenant in your Greeley rental property and we have to evict that tenant for non-payment of rent, we will pay up to $1,000 of legal fees.
 We will also pay up to $1,000 in pet damage if we approve a pet who does damage.
 Click here for more details.

 Although we hope to work together for many years to come, we don’t believe in long-term “forced” contracts.
 Rather we believe we should earn your business every single day.
 Should you ever find our services lacking, you can terminate our agreement with a simple 30-day notice; and with no termination fees or penalties.

 That’s not our Centennial property management office phone number - it’s my (Marc Cunningham) personal cell number.
 If you ever have a problem as a client, you can call me directly.
 Just please don't call during dinner, my wife doesn't like that!

 The amount of money we have donated to our ‘Grace-Gives’ fund over the last 12 months.
 We use this money to help responsible residents who encounter unexpected financial difficulties.
 For every lease we sign, we donate money into our ‘Grace-Gives’ account.
 We’ve been able to help many residents in time of need!
 Click here for details.